Groups allow for data sharing with other users. With groups, you use the full potential of ContactOffice.

 - Each group has its own space: group Documents, group Calendar, etc. All group members may access this common space.

 - Your private data can be shared with the group members.
-This is useful mostly for the Calendar.

 - You can view the busy timeslots (but not the event details) in the group members Calendars